-Any person committed pursuant to this article shall be placed in the custody of the Department of Mental Health, Mental Retardation and Substance Abuse Services for control, care and treatment until such time as the person's mental abnormality or personality disorder has so changed that the person is safe to be at large.
-Such control, care and treatment shall be provided at a facility operated by the Department of Mental Health, Mental Retardation and Substance Abuse Services.
-At all times, persons committed for control, care and treatment by the Department of Mental Health, Mental Retardation, and Substance Abuse Services pursuant to this article shall be kept in a secure facility and such persons shall be segregated at all times from other patients under the supervision of the Commissioner who have not been committed as sexually violent predators.
-The Commissioner may make interfacility transfers and treatment and management decisions regarding committed persons in his custody without obtaining prior approval of or review by the committing court.
+Any person committed pursuant to this article shall be placed in the custody of the Department of Mental Health, Mental Retardation and Substance Abuse Services for control, care and treatment until such time as the person's mental abnormality or personality disorder has so changed that the person will not present an undue risk to public safety.
+Such control, care and treatment shall be provided at a facility operated by The Department of Mental Health, Mental Retardation and Substance Abuse Services and located inside the secure perimeter of a Department of Corrections' facility shall provide such control, care and treatment at a facility operated by it, or may contract with private or public entities, within or without the Commonwealth, and with other states to provide comparable control, care or treatment.
+At all times, persons committed for control, care and treatment of Mental Health, Mental Retardation and Substance Abuse Services pursuant to this article shall be kept in a secure facility and such persons.
+Persons committed under this article shall be segregated by sight and sound at all times from prisoners in the custody of the Director a correctional facility.
+The Commissioner may make treatment and management decisions regarding committed persons in his custody without obtaining prior approval of or review by the committing court.